-\myPara{Effect of sharpness.} The temperature terms in~\eqref{eq:a_b} and \eqref{eq:ad} control the sharpness of the self-relation distributions.
-Small temperature sharpens the distributions while large temperature softens the distributions.
-In \tabref{tab:multi_tau}, we verify the effectiveness of temperatures for both pixel and channel self-relations.
-For the channel self-relation, decreasing temperature from 0.1 to 0.01 results in rapid performance drops from 73.5\% to 70.4\% in mIoU on the PASCAL VOC dataset, and increasing it from 0.1 to 0.5 also degrades the mIoU from 73.5\% to 72.0\%.
+\myPara{Effect of sharpness.} The temperature terms in~\eqref{eq:self_relation_pixel} and \eqref{eq:self_relation_channel} control the sharpness of the self-relation distributions.
+A small temperature sharpens the distributions, while a large temperature softens the distributions.
+In \tabref{tab:multi_tau}, we verify the effectiveness of temperatures for both spatial and channel self-relations.
+For the channel self-relation, decreasing temperature from 0.1 to 0.01 results in a rapid performance drop from 73.5\% to 70.4\% on mIoU for the PASCAL VOC dataset.
+And increasing it from 0.1 to 0.5 also degrades the mIoU from 73.5\% to 72.0\%.
 Therefore, we choose 0.1 as the default temperature for the channel self-relation.
-For the pixel self-relation, the temperature 0.5 performs better than 1.0, but changing temperature from 0.5 to 0.1 has a limited difference.
-Using a temperature of 0.5 achieves slightly better performance on the large-scale ImageNet-S dataset.
-Thus, we set the default temperature of pixel self-relation to 0.5.
-Interestingly, semi-supervised semantic segmentation on ImageNet-S is more sensitive to the sharpness changes in channel-level self-relations than pixel-channel self-relations.
+For the spatial self-relation, the temperature 0.5 performs better than 1.0, and changing the temperature from 0.5 to 0.1 has a limited difference.
+We set the default temperature of spatial self-relation to 0.5 because a temperature of 0.5 achieves slightly better performance on the large-scale ImageNet-S dataset.

+\myPara{Effect of loss weights.} The $\alpha$ and $\beta$ in Equ.
+(6) determine the relative importance of spatial and channel self-relations, respectively. \tabref{tab:alpha_beta} shows that the \ours~is robust to different $\alpha$ and $\beta$.
+Among different weights, the combination of $\alpha = 0.2$ and $\beta=0.5$ achieves the best performance on the classification task and competitive performances on the segmentation task.
+Therefore, we use this combination as the default setting.

-\myPara{Effect of asymmetric loss.} The asymmetric structure is proven effective for non-contrastive loss~\cite{byol,Chen_2021_CVPR} when using image-level embeddings as representations.
-We verify if the asymmetric loss also benefits our self-relation representations.
-In \tabref{tab:predciton}, we compare the effect of self-relation based loss using asymmetric/symmetry structures.
-The self-relation with asymmetric and symmetry structures both achieve better performance than the DINO baseline.
-The symmetrical loss outperforms the baseline on PASCAL VOC and ImageNet-S$_{300}$ datasets with 4.0\% and 8.3\% gains in mIoU.
-Compared to the symmetry loss, the asymmetric loss brings the improvement of 1.4\% in mIoU on PASCAL VOC dataset and 4.1\% in mIoU on ImageNet-S$_{300}$.
-Therefore, though the asymmetric loss is not indispensable for self-relation representation, it still benefits the self-supervised training of ViTs.
+\myPara{Effect of asymmetric loss.} The asymmetric structure has been proven effective for non-contrastive loss~\cite{byol,Chen_2021_CVPR} when using image-level embedding as the representation.
+To verify if self-relation representations also benefit from the asymmetric structure, we compare the asymmetric and symmetry structures for the self-relation based loss in \tabref{tab:predciton}.
+Self-relation improves the DINO baseline with both asymmetric and symmetry structures.
+The symmetrical structure outperforms the DINO on PASCAL VOC and ImageNet-S$_{300}$ datasets with 4.0\% and 8.3\% on mIoU.
+The asymmetric structure further advances symmetric structure by 1.4\% and 4.1\% on mIoU for the PASCAL VOC and ImageNet-S$_{300}$ datasets.
+Therefore, though the asymmetric structure is not indispensable for self-relation, it still benefits the pre-training with self-relation.